XuehuanHe/XuehuanHe.github.io/_pages/about.md

 My research interests lie in the the field of fibrous soft tissue biomechanics.
 I am very interested in understanding the relations between fibrous soft tissue microstructural properties, macroscopic mechanical properties and diseases using a systematic framework consisting of In-vivo/ Ex-vivo experimental characterization, computational modeling (continuum and discrete), and machine learning techniques.

-Feel free to look around for more information and you can contact me via my email: hxhnylg@gmail
+Feel free to look around for more information and you can contact me via my school email: HEH109@pitt.edu